snowplow/documentation/src/pages/statement-of-support.md

 ## Version Support

 Unless otherwise stated in your contract, we provide official support for software that’s either in its latest version or a version released within the last 18 months (rolling).
-You can find the current versions of components [here](https://docs.snowplow.io/docs/pipeline-components-and-applications/versions/).
+You can find the [current versions of components](https://docs.snowplow.io/docs/pipeline-components-and-applications/versions/) in our documentation.

 ### Try Snowplow & Open Source

-If you’re seeking assistance with your Try Snowplow or Open Source pipelines, we currently do not provide direct customer support for these products.
-We encourage you to make use of these resources:
+Customer Support is provided to our commercial customers.
+For support with your Try Snowplow or Open Source pipelines, we encourage you to make use of these resources:

 - [Snowplow Docs](https://docs.snowplow.io/docs): Extensive product and engineering documentation of Snowplow features, functionality, and configuration.
 - [Snowplow Discourse](https://discourse.snowplow.io/): Community forum where free & open source users, customers, and our team come together to discuss everything Snowplow.

 ## Access Needed to Support Your Pipeline

-Customers should ensure that all pipeline and infrastructure users and roles configured by Snowplow retain their required permissions.
+Customers should ensure that all pipeline and infrastructure users and roles configured by Snowplow retain their [required permissions](https://support.snowplow.io/hc/en-us/articles/9330740930717-FAQ-Pipeline-Data-Access).
 These roles and users are necessary to run and monitor your pipeline and are protected by technical access policies and operational policies.
 If the configured permissions are changed, or any users or roles removed, your pipeline may not function correctly and our team will be unable to respond to problems that occur.

 Should we need additional access to your infrastructure we will acquire your written consent.
 Any extension of the initial access set up (for example, data access) is only enabled on a per-case basis and with your prior approval.

 ## Out of Scope

 The following items are out of scope of the support services offered to Snowplow BDP customers.
-From time to time we may offer help and support on these items, however, it is done so at Snowplow’s discretion and as a courtesy.
+Any support we provide you beyond this scope is on a discretionary basis, and might only be offered as part of a separate Statement of Work, with associated additional costs.

 | Out of Scope | Example | What is in scope? |
 | ------------ | ------- | ----------------- |